bromidr/bromidr.github.io/_posts/2018-11-21-a-tale-of-two-brothers.md

 to whom these belong, I am with child."
 And she said, "Please determine whose these are---the signet and cord, and staff."
 So Judah acknowledged them and said, "She has been more righteous than I, because I did not give her to Shelah my son."
-And he never knew her again.
-(Genesis 38:25–26 NKJV)
+And he never knew her again. <cite>Genesis 38:25–26 NKJV</cite>

 The signet and cord, and staff belongs to her father-in-law.
 Thus, Judah is the father of the child that Tamar is with.
 Upon seeing his signet and cord, and